jwang1122/apcomputer/exams/sectionII-01.md

+COMPUTER SCIEFNCE A
+SECTION II
+Time—1 hour and 30 minutes
+Number of Questions-4
+percent of Total Grade- -50%

+JOirections: SHOW ALL YOUR WORK.
+REMEMBER THAT PROGRAM SEGMENTS ARE TO BE WRITTEN IN JAVA™
+Notes:
+* Assume that the classes listed in the Java Quick Reference have been imported where appropriate.
+* Unless otherwise noted in the question, assume that parameters in method calls are not null and that methods are called only when their preconditions are satisfied.
+* In writing solutions for each question, You may use any of the accessible methods that are listed in classes defined in that question.
+Writing significant amounts of code that can be replaced by a call to one of these methods will not receive full credit.

+FREE-RESPONSE QUESTIONS

 # SectionII 1

 1. A chemical solution is said to be acidic if it has a pH integer value from 1 to 6, inclusive.
 The lower the pH, the more acidic the solution.
 An experiment has a large number of chemical solutions arranged in a line and a mechanical arm that moves back and forth along the line, so that the acidity of each solution can be altered by adding various chemicals.
 A chemical solution is specified by the solution interface below.